PaulaPRamirez/Bio/README.md

 </p>
 Welcome to my GitHub profile!
 </p>
-I am a data analyst specialized in uncovering captivating stories hidden within data.
+I am a data analyst passionate about uncovering captivating stories hidden within data.
 Join me on this exciting journey as I delve into the world of data and create new projects!

 <h3 align="center">Connect with me:</h3>
 <p align="center">